TheOdinProject/curriculum/ruby/computer_science/common_data_structures_algorithms.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Learn about data structures.
+- Data structures.
-- Find out about stacks and queues, and their differences.
+- Stacks and queues, their usage, and their differences.
-- Read about the best way to implement stacks and queues in Ruby.
+- The best way to implement stacks and queues in Ruby.
-- Understand why we have so many different search algorithms.
+- Why we have so many different search algorithms.
-- Be able to explain what is breadth-first-search (BFS) and depth-first-search (DFS) algorithm, and their use cases.
+- Breadth-first-search (BFS) and depth-first-search (DFS) algorithms, and their use cases.
-- Know when BFS would be impractical.
+- When BFS would be impractical.

 ### Assignment